 - Volunteer programs such as churches, high schools, boy scouts, etc.

 - 211.org (or dial 2-1-1 on your phone)

 - If your home modifications will help you return to work or school, or continue going to work or school, you may be able to inquire about funding through a vocational rehabilitation agency.

-- If you currently live in public housing, your landlord may be required to make home modifications if you make a disability accommodation request.
+- If you currently live in public housing or housing funded by HUD or another federal agency, your landlord may be required to make home modifications if you make a disability accommodation request.

 - A Social Worker or caseworker may be able to help you find services in your area: How to Get a Social Worker

 - You can also consider moving to an apartment that doesn’t need modifications.
 HUD offers disability-accessible apartments that are very affordable.
 Many of our readers report finding nice and very affordable housing this way: How to Find Yourself a Nice, Affordable HUD Apartment